civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 5.1

-  **(1)** Subsection 13(1) of the Act is amended by striking out "and" at the end of paragraph (b), by adding "and" at the end of paragraph (c), and by adding the following after that paragraph:
+  **(1)** The portion of subsection 13(1) of the Act before paragraph (a) is replaced by the following:

-    for each substance on the Domestic Substances List,

-    every action, process, decision, assessment, request or activity — however called — that is carried out in relation to the substance under any provision of this Act, whether it has occurred, is in progress, or is proposed, and

-    every international instrument to which Canada is a signatory that applies in respect of that substance.
+### Section 13

+      **(1)** The Environmental Registry shall contain notices and other documents published or made publicly available by the Ministers or either Minister under this Act, and shall also include, subject to the `Access to Information Act` and the `Privacy Act`,

   **(2)** Subsection 13(2) of the Act is replaced by the following:

-    **(2)** The Minister may determine the form of the Environmental Registry and how it is to be kept, so long as the registry is maintained in the form of a publicly accessible and searchable electronic database.
+    **(2)** The Minister may determine the form of the Environmental Registry and how it is to be kept, so long as the registry is publicly accessible and searchable and is in electronic form.

 ### Section 6